 All prospective PPIA Fellows are expected to dedicate themselves to the objectives of the PPIA Junior Summer Institute Program, have a strong commitment to public service, and contribute to diverse perspectives in public policy and international affairs.
 The following are more specific criteria and guidelines:

 - If you are a United States citizen, legal permanent resident, or DACA recipient you are eligible to apply to all JSI programs.
-(International students are eligible for select JSIs – Carnegie Mellon and Princeton – and must be enrolled in a U.S. based institution.)
+(International students are eligible for select JSIs – Carnegie Mellon, Princeton, and University of Washington – and must be enrolled in a U.S. based institution.)

 - Applicants must have an expected graduation date between December 2022 and August 2023.

 - If you will have already completed a bachelor’s degree prior to the start of Junior Summer Institute, you are not eligible to apply.